rjojjr/cloudns-ddns-client/README.md

 ### Updating Hostnames

-The automated updater client currently runs at fixed interval of 15 minutes.
 To start the app in update mode, simply run the program with no arguments:

 ```shell